leon-li1/Shopify-Backend-Developer-Challenge-Dockerized/README.md

 ## Running locally

 Make sure you have Docker installed on your machine and that the Docker Daemon is running.
-Now run the following command in the cloned repository:
+Now run the following command in the cloned repository[^2]:

 ```
 docker-compose up